-Launched in April 2012, the Novato Response Team (NRT) is a proactive, problem oriented policing team, with the flexibility to engage in emerging challenges.
-Funded by a U.S. Department of Justice Community Oriented Policing Services (COPS) hiring grant and Measure F dollars, NRT is able to facilitate enhanced interdepartmental efforts and be a leader in executing integrated, proactive services for crime prevention and targeted enforcement programs.
+Launched in April 2012, the Novato Response Team (NRT) is a proactive, problem-oriented policing team, with the flexibility to engage in emerging challenges.
+Funded by a U.S. Department of Justice Community Oriented Policing Services (COPS) hiring grant, NRT is able to facilitate enhanced interdepartmental efforts and be a leader in executing integrated, proactive services for crime prevention and targeted enforcement programs.
 This includes building programs with apartment complex managers and other multi-family housing units, as well as focusing on school safety, gang and drug activities, and homelessness.

-NRT consists of a corporal, two officers, and a management analyst.
-In addition to working with other law enforcement agencies, the team regularly collaborates with numerous community organizations including: local businesses and non-profits as well as other city and county departments such as code enforcement, public works, and health and human services.
+NRT consists of a Sergeant and 2 Officers.
+In addition to working with other law enforcement agencies, the team regularly collaborates with numerous community organizations, such as local businesses, non-profits, City of Novato Code Enforcement, Department of Public Works, and Marin County Health and Human Services.

 Below are a few highlights of the NRT’s community involvement: